 Prominent objections had come from Wilmslow Town Council, while there were 84 objections to both the original scheme and the revised proposals.

 DEP Landscape Architecture and transport planner SCP are also on the professional team for the project.

-New Care continues to progress developments across the region, winning consent from Stockport in January for a pair of £15m projects in Cheadle and Bramhall, comprising a total of 139 bed spaces.
+New Care continues to progress developments across the region, winning consent from Stockport in January for a project in Bramhall.